tomer196/GaUDI/README.md

 Finally, we can start designing molecules using the guided diffusion model.
 In order to sample from the guided model, follow these steps:

-1. Configure the paths to the diffusion model and the time conditioned prediction model in `generation_guidance.py` lines 225 and 233.
+1. Configure the paths to the diffusion model and the time conditioned prediction model in `generation_guidance.py` lines 227 and 228.
-2. Define a target function.
+2. Set the gradient scale and number of desired molecules - lines 189-191.
-4. Set the gradient scale and number of desired molecules
+3. Define a target function - line 198.
-5. Run:
+4. Run:
 ```
 python generation_guidance.py
 ```